Repljana

 • Verbal nouns end in /-n’e/.

-• The future particle is če, frequently followed by the conjunction da.
+• The future particle is če, frequently (but not always) followed by the conjunction da.

 NON-CONGRUENCE between dialects

-The only significant difference between the three villages represented here concerns the endings of the 3rd person plural present tense forms.
-In Repljana and Stakevci, second conjugation verbs take the ending /-e/, whereas in Vŭrbovo they take the ending /-u/.
+There are three significant differences between the villages represented here.
+Two of these concern the endings of the 3rd person plural present tense forms.
+In Repljana, Salaš and Stakevci, second conjugation verbs take the ending /-e/,whereas in Vŭrbovo and Rajanovci they take the ending /-u/.

-In addition, there is a vowel contraction in the ending of third conjugation verbs in Repljana and Stakevci, but no such contraction in Vŭrbovo.
+In addition, there is a vowel contraction in the ending of third conjugation verbs in the first group (Salaš, Repljana and Stakevci), but no such contraction in the second (Vŭrbovo and Rajanovci).

 Reference: